arun-kr-reddy/notes/computer_vision.md

 ## histogram of gradients
 - **histogram of gradients:** feature descriptor that captures distribution of edge orientations within a local region of an image
-  brightness-invariant since edges used instead of pixel intensities
+  edges (unlike pixel intensities) don't change with brightness
   - compute gradient magnitude & orientation for each pixel
   - divide image into cells (8x8 pixels)
   - put pixels in bins (eight 45°) according to orientation